zergiocosta/Study---Grid-System/README.md

 Where 'n' is your column size from 1 to 12.

-and if you want, apply the class "col" to your element.
-So they will get the following rules and will behave the way I like to use.
+And if you want, apply the class "col" to your element.
+So it will get the following rules and will behave the way I like to use.

 ```css
 .col {